-What is the best age for a woman to consider Bio-identical therapy?
+What is the best age for a woman to consider Bio-identical Hormone Replacement Therapy (BHRT)?

 How long until I see the results from using the hormones?

 If I had a dollar for every time a client asked me this question I’d be rich!
 Hormones need to be perfectly balanced to produce the best results, whether that is weight loss or weight gain.
-As a personal fitness trainer, combined with the correct type of exercise and diet, I have seen great weight loss results with clients when hormone levels are restored, especially around a woman’s mid-section.
+As a personal fitness trainer, I have seen great results with clients when hormone levels are restored, especially around a woman’s mid-section.
+Combine balanced hormones with exercise that is suited to your female body type, and follow a good healthy diet for optimal results.

 Will I have to take the hormones the rest of my life?

-What are the side effects associated with Bio-identical hormone therapy?
+What are the side effects associated with bio-identical hormone replacement therapy?

-Interest in bio-identical hormone therapy started to take off in 2002 when a large study called the Women’s Health Initiative (WHI) was halted after researchers discovered an increased risk of breast cancer, heart attack, stroke, and other problems in post-menopausal women taking hormone replacement therapy.
+There was a large study called the Women’s Health Initiative (WHI) and it was halted after researchers discovered an increased risk of breast cancer, heart attack, stroke, and other problems in post-menopausal women taking hormone replacement therapy.
 The hormone used in that trial was an FDA-approved combination of synthetic estrogen and progesterone.
-Many women stopped taking hormone replacement therapy (HRT), and went looking for alternatives.
+Many women stopped taking hormone replacement therapy (HRT)

-Today there are many examples of forgotten or ignored scientific studies combined with up-to-date clinical experience that provide solid support for the safety and benefits of BHRT.
+Today there are many examples of scientific studies combined with up-to-date clinical experience that provide solid support for the safety and benefits of Bio- identical hormone replacement therapy (BHRT.)
+I recommend that you do your own research!

 I am still confused about synthetic hormone replacement (HRT) and natural bio-identical replacement BHRT.

-I recommend my clients should ONLY be treated by a reputable doctor who specializes in bio-identical replacement.
-One who can test your body’s levels to ensure the need for Bio-identical hormone replacement.
+I recommend my clients should ONLY be treated by a reputable local doctor who specializes in bio-identical hormone replacement.
+They must test your body’s levels, to ensure the need for hormones and prescribe the correct dosage according to your blood test.

 I have a low sex drive; can bio-identical hormone therapy help?